 The Company has not had taxable income since incorporation and, therefore, has not paid any income tax.
-Deferred tax assets of approximately \$46,600,000 and \$45,750,000 at December 31, 2003 and 2002, respectively, have been recognized principally for the net operating loss and research and development credit carryforwards, and have been reduced by a valuation allowance of \$51,800,000 and \$45,750,000 at December 31, 2003 and 2002, respectively.
+Deferred tax assets of approximately \$56,410,000 and \$46,630,000 at December 31, 2004 and 2003, respectively, have been recognized principally for net operating loss and research and development credit carryforwards, and have been reduced by a valuation allowance of \$56,410,000 and \$46,630,000 at December 31, 2004 and 2003, respectively.
 The valuation allowance will remain at the full amount of the deferred tax asset until it is more likely than not that the related tax benefits will be realized.

-At December 31, 2003, the Company had net operating loss and research and development credit carryforwards ("Carryforward Tax Benefits") of approximately \$95,300,000 and \$9,900,000, respectively, which will expire at various dates beginning in 2005 and continuing through 2023.
+At December 31, 2004, the Company had net operating loss and research and development credit carryforwards ("Carryforward Tax Benefits") of approximately \$114,100,000 and \$12,300,000, respectively, which will expire at various dates beginning in 2005 and continuing through 2024.
 Use of the Carryforward Tax Benefits will be subject to a substantial annual limitation due to the change of ownership provisions of the Tax Reform Act of 1986.
-The annual limitation is expected to result in the expiration of a portion of Carryforward Tax Benefits before utilization, which has been considered by the Company in its computations under Statement No. 109.
-Additional sales of the Company's equity securities may result in further annual limitations on the use of the Carryforward Tax Benefits against taxable income in future years.
+The annual limitation is expected to result in the expiration of a portion of the Carryforward Tax Benefits before utilization.
+The ownership change which occurred in 1996 has been considered by the Company in its computations under Statement No. 109.
+Due to recent stock issuances, it is possible that additional limitations could currently apply.
+The Company has not performed a detailed analysis to determine if an additional ownership change has occurred under the tax code or to determine its impact on its ability to use these net operating loss and research credit carryforwards.
+However, it is not anticipated that any such analysis would have a material impact on the balance sheet as a result of offsetting changes in the deferred tax valuation allowance.